-(If your supplier can’t name the lace mill, reconsider shopping with them.)
+(If your supplier can’t name the lace mill, you should reconsider shopping with them.)

-These are mostly Chantilly lace (it’s where the design and the tulle structure are created at the same time on special (leaver) looms).
+They are mostly Chantilly lace (where the design and the tulle structure are created at the same time on special (leavers) looms).
 Most are available in ivory and ecru (the French create very little optical white).

 When glass beads are added to this lace (mostly in India), striking and stunning effects can be achieved known as beaded chantilly lace.

 So how are laces made in other parts of the world?

 There are other manufactures of lace around the world, surely their lace is the same?
 Well, yes and no!

 Here’s how they’re different….

 The French are masters of super fine lace that is intricately detailed and light weight.

 A large quantity of chantilly lace is manufactured in China.
 The Chinese laces tend to be somewhat chunkier and heavier.
 Some designers prefer to use the Chinese laces if they are beading as as the base tends to be more rigid.

 The french have been creating lace on the same looms for 200 years, so their range of lace designs is extensive and their new designs are ahead of the game and intriguing.
 Other manufactures have only recently accomplished designs which do not look machine made.
 They are becoming more skilled with each new season.